TaylorHe/taylorhe.github.io/_posts/2021-02-18-allocating-memory.markdown

 <img src="/assets/img/sbrk_example.png" />

-According to its [man pages](https://man7.org/linux/man-pages/man2/brk.2.html), `brk()` is considered legacy.
+According to its [man pages](https://man7.org/linux/man-pages/man2/brk.2.html), using `brk()` directly is considered legacy.
 It was removed from the POSIX 2001 standard, and you shouldn't ever manually use it.

 I can't find much reason on why `brk` is legacy online, but I can take my guesses: